-Digital Transformation of Religious Tourism: Design and Implementation of Web-Based E-Tourism for Promoting Religious Tourism
+Design and Implementation of a Web-Based E-Tourism Platform for Rural Religious Tourism: A Community-Based Case Study

 Authors